denzeltl/JavaScript30/25 - Event Capture, Propagation, Bubbling and Once/README.md

 ## Things Learned:

--   Adding an object with property and value of `capture: true` after the funtion in an event listener will fire up the events to the elements from top to bottom instead of bottom to top
+-   Adding an object with property and value of `capture: true` after the function in an event listener will fire up the events to the elements from top to bottom instead of bottom to top
 -   Furthermore, adding `once: true` allows you to only fire the event listener ONCE
 -   `e.stopPropagation()` will stop the function from bubbling to other nested elements